eXPerience83/DKNCloud-HAS/README.md

 - A **climate entity** for each device (allowing control of power, HVAC mode, target temperature, and fan speed).
 - A **sensor entity** for the temperature probe (`local_temp`), which Home Assistant will record historically.

-You can control each device from the Home Assistant UI.
 When you interact with the entity, the integration sends the corresponding events (P1, P2, P7, P8, and fan speed commands P3/P4) to the API.

 ## API Examples